take two

 A dimly lit restaurant with wooden tables, blue menus, a candle holder, and chairs.
 A framed portrait of a woman in a hat hangs on the dark wall in the background.A glass door with the words Take Two written in white script.
 The door reflects a street scene with parked cars, a building, and some greenery in the background.

-Dear Heather Wallberg is about designing experiences that make people feel welcome.
-Informed by hospitality and real-world practice, the work is shaped by what guests experience from the first hello to the last goodbye.
+DHW is about designing experiences that make people feel welcome.
+Informed by hospitality and real-world practice, the work is shaped by how people move through and experience a space, from the first hello to the final goodbye.